-In this altitudinal stage of the succulent semi-deserts, the palms (Phoenix canariensis) probably also grew in former times, of which wild specimens no longer exist.
-It is the palm that is found in the parks in the area of zonobiome IV, partly also ZB V. It is more ornamental than the related date palm (Phoenix dactylifera), but has inedible fruit.
+In this elevational belt of the succulent semi-deserts, the palms (Phoenix canariensis) probably also grew in former times, of which wild specimens no longer exist.
+It is the palm that is found in the parks in the area of ZB IV, partly also ZB V. It is more ornamental than the related date palm (Phoenix dactylifera), but has inedible fruit.
 It was certainly bound to sunny locations with easily accessible groundwater, i.e. in the water-draining ravines.

 Also the famous dragon tree of the Canary Islands (Dracaena draco) probably occurred on similar biotopes.
 Today, however, it is almost only found planted in gardens and parks.

-12 Afghanistan at the eastern edge of the winter rainfall area
+12 Afghanistan at the eastern edge of the winter rain zone

-The treatment of the ZB IV remains incomplete if one is content with the description of the winter rainfall areas in California, the Mediterranean area, Chile, Cape Land and SW Australia.
-The Eurasian winter rainfall zone extends from the Atlantic coasts of the Iberian Peninsula over the entire Mediterranean rim towards Asia Minor, the Near East, Iran and Afghanistan.
-The winter rains are caused by the wandering cyclones of the planetary westerly wind belt, which shifts its position slightly to the south in winter due to the southward shift of the ITCZ and thus of the entire circulation system.
+The treatment of the ZB IV remains incomplete if one is content with the description of the winter rain areas in California, the Mediterranean area, Chile, Cape region and SW Australia.
+The Eurasian winter rain zone extends from the Atlantic coasts of the Iberian Peninsula over the entire Mediterranean rim towards Asia Minor, the Near East, Iran and Afghanistan.
+The winter rains are caused by the cyclones of the planetary westerly wind belt, which shifts its position slightly to the south in winter due to the southward shift of the ITCZ and thus of the entire general circulation system.

-The precipitation amounts resulting from this cyclogenesis show a strong W-E gradient in the Eurasian Mediterranean area; i.e. the further the cyclones move eastwards from the Atlantic, apart from the convective intensification effects over the warm Mediterranean, the lower their precipitation intensity also becomes, so that they arrive in Afghanistan only in a weakened form and can cause only sparse rainfall there (◘ Fig. G-55).
+The precipitation amounts resulting from this cyclogenesis show a strong W-E gradient in the Eurasian Mediterranean zone; i.e. the further the cyclones move eastwards from the Atlantic, apart from the convective intensification effects over the warm Mediterranean, the lower their precipitation intensity also becomes, so that they arrive in Afghanistan only in a weakened form and can cause only sparse rainfall there (◘ Fig. G-55).
 An important difference, however, is the greater continentality, which leads to regular frosts in winter.
-We therefore place Afghanistan largely at ZÖ IV/VII.
+We therefore place Afghanistan largely at ZE IV/VII.

 The climate of Afghanistan and the spatial distribution of precipitation are strongly influenced by its high mountain character.
 The distribution of precipitation in Afghanistan is shown in ◘ Fig. G-56.
-They originate to a considerable extent from the wandering cyclones of the westerly wind drift.
+They originate to a considerable extent from the cyclones of the westerly wind drift.
 But in summer a narrow strip in the east of the country additionally comes under the influence of the Indian summer monsoon.
 An analysis of the percentages of summer precipitation to total precipitation shows (◘ Fig. G-57) that as the distance from the Afghanistan-Pakistan border to the west increases, the percentages of summer precipitation successively decrease (Rafiqpoor 1979, Lauer et al. 1983).
-In the Khost basin, of the total annual precipitation, about 30% (>600 mm) falls in summer; whereas in Kabul, less than 3% (0-20 mm) of the annual precipitation is recorded in summer.
-Central and eastern Hindu Kush record considerable summer precipitation (Breckle & Frey 1976), the exact amounts of which are unfortunately not yet known due to lack of measurements.
-In the central mountainous areas in the deserts and semi-deserts of northern and SW Afghanistan there is no rain at all in summer.
+In the Khost basin in E Afghanistan, of the total annual precipitation, about 30% (>600 mm) falls in summer; whereas in Kabul, less than 3% (0-20 mm) of the annual precipitation is recorded in summer.
+C and E Hindu Kush record considerable summer precipitation (Breckle & Frey 1976), the exact amounts of which are unfortunately not yet known due to lack of measurements.
+In the central mountainous areas in the deserts and semi-deserts of N and SW Afghanistan there is no rain at all in summer.

-◘ Fig. G-55 In the climate diagrams of Lisbon, Heraklion and Kabul, the decrease in precipitation and the increase in continentality and winter frosts from west to east in the winter rainfall areas is clear.
+◘ Fig. G-55 In the climate diagrams of Lisbon, Heraklion and Kabul, the decrease in precipitation and the increase in continentality and winter frosts from west to east in the winter rain areas is clear.

 ◘ Fig. G-56 Mean annual precipitation in Afghanistan.